 The Social Discipline Window - 4 practitioner styles for people in authority

 What makes a solution truly restorative?
 The Process, not the Outcome.

 Suspensions in NYC public schools were down 20% from July 2019 to December 2019, compared to the same period a year earlier.
 They had also declined by 10% during the 2018-19 school year, bringing the total suspensions for the year to 50% of what they were in 2011; the exact numbers for every school can be found here.
 To clarify, we're talking about Out-of-School Suspensions, during which students are not eligible to attend school in their designated school buildings.
 Such a consequence is intended to be reserved for the most severe violations of a school's code of conduct.
 I am a staunch opponent of Out-of-School Suspensions.
 Here are a few reasons why:

-Suspensions date back to decades-old Zero-Tolerance discipline policies that were initially aimed at preventing guns from being brought into schools.
+Suspensions date back to decades-old Zero-Tolerance discipline policies that were initially aimed at preventing guns from being brought into schools (See Gun-Free Schools Act of 1994).
 From there, drug-free school zones were created and suspensions were added as a consequence.
 Eventually, schools adopted Zero-Tolerance to work for any infractions they saw fit, including non-violent demonstrations of "disrespect" or "insubordination."
 Thus, suspensions skyrocketed in our country and students have lost years of learning time over the last few decades.

 The American Psychological Association found that Zero-Tolerance policies actually increase challenging behaviors and don't increase school safety.
 School suspension rates actually predict higher rates of misbehavior of students who have been suspended.
 Schools with higher suspension rates have lower climate ratings.